Nareshix/rsql/src/note.md

 CString::new states that the rust code given must not contain a null pointer inside it, '\0' (hence the unsafe) handle those cases as well. currently i unwarap it.

+sqlite3_busy_timeout vs thread sleep replace all expect and unwrap with  proper error hadnling